pjcozzi/Articles/CIS565/GitHubRepo/README.md

 Use screenshots with captions to build up the features in your project.
 For example, see:

-* [Interactive Real-Time WebGL Fluid](https://github.com/dblsai/WebGL-Fluid) by Binglu Du and Xingjie Ma
+* [WebGL Interactive Water](https://github.com/dblsai/WebGL-Fluid) by Binglu Du and Xingjie Ma

 Each feature is highlighted with a screenshot (animated gifs actually work quite well for this project).
 Scroll down more to the `Water Simulation` section where they introduce the components of the fluid simulation with screenshots starting with just the height map and then building up to object interaction with the surface.